iot2tangle/Raspberry-SenseHat/mqtt/README.md

 Save the config file and run the Python mqtt publisher in charge of getting the sensors information and send them to the Streams Gateway through a MQTT Broker.

+Note that to connect to a MQTT Broker in Python you will have to install the Paho library.

+Install Paho:

+`sudo pip install paho-mqtt`

+And run the MQTT sender:

 `python mqtt.py`

 # Setting up the Streams Gateway